 Developers have the opportunity to construct amenities approved by THPRD in lieu of paying system development charges (SDC's).
 This not only helps the developer reduce permit fees, but allows for THPRD parks and recreational amenities to be constructed along with development.
 If you have any questions please contact Nicole Paulsen at email@example.com or 503/629-6305.

 The Timberland community, south of Cornell Rd. near the Barnes Rd. intersection, will be comprised of a neighborhood park, loop trail, boardwalk and splash pad.
-Construction is currently happening and the amenities are anticipated to open late spring 2014.
+Construction is currently happening and the amenities are anticipated to open late fall 2014.

 Bethany Creek Falls: